-The HHS secretary may suspend registration if there is a potential for the product to cause serious negative health effects or deaths.
+The HHS secretary may suspend registration if there is a potential for the product to cause severe adverse health effects or deaths.
 The HHS secretary will send a notice of suspension if health concerns arise after the manufacturing of the health products and may conclude that:

 - the registrant must submit a corrective action plan to demonstrate remediation of the problem conditions.

-Within 14 business days the plan will be reviewed and is the secretary vacates the suspension FDA will restart the registration.
-If the cosmetic manufacturing facility is suspended nobody will be allowed to introduce or deliver cosmetic products from the suspended facility.
+Within 14 business days, the plan will be reviewed.
+If the secretary vacates the suspension, the FDA will restart the registration.
+If the cosmetic manufacturing facility is suspended, nobody will be allowed to introduce or deliver cosmetic products from the suspended facility.